blackzafiqz/OpenDDNS/README.md

 General Configuration
 The following sections, all providers must have.
 ```
-# Required configuration
+# Required
 # The domain to update, required it is.
+Domains:
-Domain: example.com
+  - Name: example.com
     # The subdomains to update, a list of strings, it must be.
     SubDomains:
       - "@"  # root domain
       - "" # root domain
-  - wwww
+      - www

-# Optional configuration
+# Optional
 # Time-to-live for DNS records, in seconds.
 Default is 300.
 Ttl: 300
 # List of DNS servers to use.
 Default are "1.1.1.1" and "8.8.8.8".